 Fun Fact/Origin: Pointing a sword shows who you are ready to fight.

-21. Sharp as a sword
+21. Sharp as a Sword

 Meaning: Very intelligent or quick-witted.
+It describes someone who thinks fast and smart.

 Example Sentence: